 - Thymine (2, 4-dioxy-5-methyl pyrimidine): (C5H6O2N2), found in DNA molecules only, has MW=126.13 Daltons.
 It was first isolated from thymus, hence so named.
-Only rarely does thymine occur in RNA.
+Thymine is present in RNA only.

 b.
-Sugar moiety:
+Sugar moiety

 Pentose sugar is present in DNA & RNA.
 It is present in their “β-furanose” from (close five number ring) and of β-configuration.
 Two types of pentose sugars present in the nucleic acid.

-- Ribose (RNA)
+- Ribose (present in RNA)

-- 2-Deoxyribose (DNA)
+- 2-Deoxyribose (present in DNA)

 The base is joined covalently (at N1 of pyrimidines and N9 of purines) and the phosphate is esterified to the 5’-carbon.
-The N-glycosyl bond is formed by removal of the elements of water (a Hydroxyl groups from pentose and Hydrogen atom from the base).
+The N-glycosyl bond is formed by removal of the elements of water (Hydroxyl groups from pentose and Hydrogen atom from the base).